NBA : The NBA is back! Dates and venue of the NBA before the return of the season

 CONCENTRATED SINCE JULY 7

-The forecast that the league manages is that the teams begin to exercise together in their cities in late June, before travel to Orlando on July 7th where they will focus in that Disney park that pretends to be a ‘bubble’ free of Covid-19 and completely isolated from the outside.
+The forecast that the league manages is that the teams begin to exercise together in their cities at the end of June, before travel to Orlando on July 7th where they will focus in that Disney park that pretends to be a ‘bubble’ free of Covid-19 and completely isolated from the outside.

 This huge complex of attractions is controlled by the ESPN / Disney chain, a major NBA sponsor, and has a large hotel space and also sports facilities where teams can train.